corda/corda/docs/source/node-database.rst

 Permissions for database user and schema namespace
 """"""""""""""""""""""""""""""""""""""""""""""""""

-* To set up a database schema with administrative permissions, run the following SQL against the master database:
+* Database schema setup with administrative permissions

+  Connect to the master database as an administrator (e.g. *jdbc:sqlserver://<database_server>.database.windows.net:1433;databaseName=master;[...]*).
+  Run the following script to create a user and a login:

   .. sourcecode:: sql